beatonma/django-wm/README.md

 ### Upgrading

+Please check the [changelog](./CHANGELOG.md) before upgrading.

-Please check the [upgrade guide](https://github.com/beatonma/django-wm/wiki/Upgrading) for any breaking changes before upgrading.
-See the [changelog](./CHANGELOG.md) for full details.
+Major versions introduce breaking changes which may require code changes in your application.
+Please check the [upgrade guide](https://github.com/beatonma/django-wm/wiki/Upgrading) for full instructions on how to handle these.

+Minor versions may require a database migration for new features - this will be noted in the [changelog](./CHANGELOG.md) and the [wiki release page](https://github.com/beatonma/django-wm/wiki/Releases) when necessary.

 ### Getting started